ognick/goscade/README.md

 - Circular dependencies are disabled by default (can be enabled with `WithCircularDependency()`)
 - No built-in support for optional dependencies
 - Graph is built using reflection on startup, which introduces overhead proportional to the number and complexity of components
+- Explicit dependencies must be registered before the component that depends on them

 ## License